TrueConf Group Features

 • Viewing and sharing presentations from video sources such as HDMI, USB, NDI, RTSP, and VNC.

-• Viewing and sharing raster file content in JPEG, PNG, TIFF formats with scaling, zooming, and panning capabilities
+• Viewing and sharing raster file content in JPEG, PNG, and TIFF formats with scaling, zooming, and panning capabilities.

-• Viewing and sharing content from multipage PDF documents with page turning, scaling, zooming, and panning.
+• Viewing and sharing content from multipage PDF documents with page turning, scaling, zooming, and panning capabilities.

-• Uploading, storing, and the ability to delete presentation files on the built-in SSD
+• Uploading, storing, and deleting presentation files on the built-in SSD.

 • Viewing and streaming video content in MKV, MP4, TS formats up to 10 GB in size